devhawk/blog-posts/Posts/20070525-1359-this-isnt-the-droid-im-looking-for/json-content.md

 blog](http://www.from9till2.com/PermaLink.aspx?guid=2dbee669-07fd-435e-a5f9-51f709ef183f),
 I guess that means I respond to his response here, right?

-Actually, this is going to be very short(\*) because I mostly agree with what David wrote.
+Actually, this is going to be very short^[Wow, this post wasn’t that short at all.
+Can you imagine how long this would have been if I had mostly disagreed with David?] because I mostly agree with what David wrote.
 For example:

 > If we say stuff like ‘REST shall/must replace all foolish WS-\* SOAP
 > systems (insert Nelson-style HaHa here)’ then we are just repeating